University of KwaZulu-Natal: Edgewood campus

-Edgewood campus is located in Pinetown, west of Durban.
+Edgewood campus is located in Pinetown, about 20 km west of Durban.
 The buildings originally formed the Edgewood College of Education, which was incorporated into the University of Natal in 2001.
 Edgewood is the main location of the university's Faculty of Education, current Dean is Prof Thabo, youngest Dean in South Africa and P-rated NRF researcher.

+Student profile

 Student life

 UKZN is home to various student organizations such as debating unions, film clubs, poetry societies, and sports teams.

 The UKZN Rugby team - The UKZN Impi - features in the highly contested Varsity Cup national rugby competition, and the Howard College Debating Union competes in both the World Universities Debating Championships as well as the South African National Universities Debating Championships.

 UKZN established the Centre for Creative Arts (CCA) in 1996.
 The CCA is a multi-disciplinary arts organisation based within the School of Arts at the University of KwaZulu-Natal.
 It coordinates several respected annual festivals, providing students with access to creative platforms and interesting opportunities aimed at developing their artistic talents.
 The four main festivals organized by the UKZN CCA are: